lnewson/jenkins-ci.influxdb-plugin/README.md

 # InfluxDB Jenkins Plugin

-This plugin allows you to send the build metrics to InfluxDB time series database, to be used for analysis and in radiators.
+This plugin allows you to send the build metrics to [InfluxDB](https://influxdata.com/) time series database, to be used for analysis and in radiators.
+One option is to use Grafana (http://grafana.org) for visualizing the data.

 Codebase is forked from Jenkings Graphite Plugin and refactored to suit purpose.

-Has been tested with InfluxDB version v0.11 and v0.12.
+Plugin has been tested with InfluxDB version v0.11, v0.12 and v0.13.
 Does not support InfluxDB versions prior v0.9.

 Supported metrics:
    - Jenkins base report
    - Cobertura code coverage metrics
    - Robot Framework plugin metrics

-## Jenkins base report (*project_name*.jenkins)
+## Jenkins base report (InfluxDB measurement __jenkins__)

+Generates InfluxDB serie per project (project_name)

 Supported metrics:
    - project_name